ZandieX/zero_day/README.md

-"THis file is mandatory in projects"
+"This file is mandatory projects"